frieda-huang/csye7230/colpali-search/README.md

 3. Seed a user by running `colpali-search/colpali_search/seed_user.py`

-4. Build the docker image
-   `docker build -t colpali-search .`
+4. Create a .env file based on example.env

-5. Run the docker container
+5. Run `docker pull postgres:17`

-   `docker run -d -p 8000:8000 --name colpali-search colpali-search`
+6. Build and start colpali-search and Postgres by running `docker-compose up --build`

 ## Testing